sricheta92/sp18-202-avengers/Week1Srum.md

 #### Sricheta
 * What I did yesterday - I read about Observer and Abstract Design pattern.
-* What I will do today - Today I will work on my assigned story =" "
+* What I will do today - Today I will work on architecture of game.
 * Blocker : Nothing.

 #### Huy